department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 This methodology allows for direct observation of users interactions with a near-final product.
 This will allow the team to capture real-time feedback on a "live" product.

 ### Participants and recruitment
 Participants will be recruited via Perigean.
 The study will require 14 Veterans from a variety of service backgrounds.
-These participants will be divided into two groups.
-Each group will be give a set of scenarios/task to complete using the form.
+These participants will be divided into two groups of seven (+/-).
+Each group will be give a set of scenarios/tasks to complete using the form.
 This will allow full coverage of all workflows.
 Criteria include:

 #### All participants
 - 14 participants will be scheduled by Perigean